hadiqHus/Real-Time-System-Performance-Monitoring/README.md

 The script checks disk usage for all partitions, logging and printing the usage percentage for each.
 It highlights partitions with usage above the specified threshold.
 # Network Usage Monitoring
 It monitors network activity on all interfaces, logging and printing the bytes sent and received.
 High network usage is flagged based on a customizable threshold.
-# (Doesn't work) GPU Usage Monitoring
-Using the GPUtil library, the script tracks GPU usage, logging and printing the load percentage for each GPU.
-It flags GPUs with usage above the set threshold.
 # Customizable Thresholds
 Users can set usage thresholds for CPU, memory, disk, network, and GPU to tailor the monitoring to specific needs.
 # Continuous Monitoring